Virginia Company: The Plymouth Company

-1618–1624

-On 18 November 1618, Virginia Company officers Thomas Smythe and Edwin Sandys sent a set of instructions to Virginia Governor George Yeardley that are often referred to as "The Great Charter", though it was not issued by James.
+On 18 November 1618, Virginia Company officers Thomas Smythe and Edwin Sandys sent a set of instructions to Virginia governor George Yeardley, which are often referred to as "The Great Charter", though it was not issued by James.
 This charter gave the colony self-governance, which led to the establishment of a Council of State appointed by the governor and an elected General Assembly (House of Burgesses), and provided that the colony would no longer be financed by shares but by tobacco farming.
 The birth of representative government in the United States can be traced from this Great Charter, as it provided for self-governance from which the House of Burgesses and a General Council were created.

 The indigenous peoples had grown increasingly resistant to the competition from the colonists and mistreatment at their hands.
 They rose in what is known as Jamestown Massacre of 1622, also known as the Great Massacre, which decimated the population.
 Survivors of some eighty plantations gathered into eight near Jamestown.
-In Britain, company officers debated over guarding the original charter, or deciding to disband the company.
+In England, company officers debated over guarding the original charter, or deciding to disband the company.
 The Jamestown Massacre brought unfavorable attention to the colony, particularly from James who had originally chartered the company.

-There was a period of debate in Britain between company officers who wished to guard the original charter, and those who wanted the company to be disbanded.
+There was a period of debate in England between company officers who wished to guard the original charter, and those who wanted the company to be disbanded.
 On 24 May 1624, James dissolved the company and made Virginia a royal colony.